Rostock: Car

 Rostock can be reached by motorway (Autobahn) A 1 from Hamburg via Lübeck on A 20 and by A 19 from Berlin and A 20 from Szczecin in Poland.

 Public transport

 Rostock Hauptbahnhof offers fast rail connections to Hamburg and Berlin and from there to almost any other European city.

 Rostock is served by the Rostock tramway network, with six tram lines that serve the inner city as well as the suburbs.
 The city is also served by an extensive bus fleet, as well as a handful of ferries that cross the Warnow.

 Ferry/ship

-Rostock is Germany's largest Baltic port.
-Rostock is also home to a large ferry port.
-It is a main base for ferry operators Scandlines and TT-Line, which both connect Rostock with major Scandinavian destinations.
-Furthermore, Rostock receives the highest number of cruise tourists in Germany every year.
+Rostock is Germany's largest Baltic port, and receives the highest number of cruise tourists in Germany every year.
+It is also home to a large ferry port, being a main base for ferry operators Scandlines and TT-Line, which both connect Rostock with major Scandinavian destinations.
+Ferries leave Rostock for Helsinki (Finland), Gedser (Denmark), and Trelleborg, Nynäshamn and Visby (Sweden).